10 Psychology-Backed Hacks for Creating Engaging Videos

 "Controversy sells.", as they say.
 Or "all publicity is good publicity."

 While we wouldn’t recommend creating video with controversy as your only end goal, what we mean is that your brand should dare to stand up for its values.
+While controversial commercials don't get positive attention, they still manage to reach a wide audience.

 It has been shown that Millenials and Gen Z consumers like it when brands are vocal about social issues.
 As a company, you could take the decision to focus your next video campaign on a value that is important to you, even if it might seem risky at first.